Alison Brennan, Developmental Science

 Degree: M.S.
 Sociology, North Dakota State University (2011-2012)

-Research: My research interests include child and adolescent development; teen pregnancy, HIV and AIDS prevention; and International and faith based development
+Research: My research interests include child and adolescent development; child protection; teen pregnancy, HIV and AIDS prevention; and International and faith based development

 Undergraduate: BSc Psychology Loughborough University UK

 Master's Degree: MRes.
 Psychological Research Methods.
 Loughborough University UK

 Research: Body Image, Muscle Dysmorphia, Relationship between competitive sport and psychological well-being

 Faculty Advisor: Dr. Elizabeth Blodgett Salafia

 Undergraduate: B.A. in Psychology as well as in Sociology from the College of William and Mary.

 Masters Thesis: The Effect of Parental Warmth on Girls' Drive for Thinness: Do Both Parents Matter?

 Research: body image and eating disorders, with a focus on the family unit and preventative strategies